 How to apply for access to data from health registries and health studies

 Terms and conditions concerning anonymous data

-Anonymous data falls outside the scope of the data protection regulations.
+Anonymous data fall outside the scope of the data protection regulations.
 There is therefore no requirement for a lawful basis for processing or dispensation from the duty of confidentiality in order to gain access to anonymous data from a health registry or survey, such as statistics or data files where the content cannot be linked to individuals.

 In practice, ensuring that a data set is anonymous is very difficult.
 A truly anonymous data set will need to have a small number of coarsely categorised variables and will therefore often be of limited value for research and health analyses.
 It is also not possible to determine in advance that a data set is actually anonymous.
 See also the Norwegian Data Protection Authority’s website on the anonymisation of personal data.
-In most cases, data from health registries and health surveys is therefore considered to be indirectly identifiable data, if it is not available in the form of an aggregated table.
+In most cases, data from health registries and health surveys are therefore considered to be indirectly identifiable data, if they is not available in the form of an aggregated table.

 Terms and conditions concerning personally identifiable health data